Gardeners and homeowners are peering out from behind the drapes and planning ahead for a spring spent planting, redesigning or cleaning up

 - Pro – Personal Weather Station: The PWS is an excellent little feature that pulls from Weather Underground for data.
 If you are in an area with neighbors that are part of the network, you can tap into their monitoring system (often more accurate – and localized – than other weather sources).

-- Con – Weatherproof Box Not Included: On the negative side, this box should be weatherproof from the off, and not have an extra case as a $49 option, since most sprinkler controls do live outside.
+- Con – Weatherproof Box Not Included: On the negative side, this box should be weatherproof from the off, and not have an extra case as an option, since most sprinkler controls do live outside.

 - Con – Depends on Rachio Servers: It is also dependent on Rachio’s servers for data, and will default to a previous schedule if it can’t access them.

 - Con – Not as Many App Updates: The Skydrop app hasn’t been updated in three months which is always something of a worry.
 UPDATE: This isn’t emblematic of a problem, but – in my experience – a company that upgrades their systems frequently is iterating faster in their product development life-cycle.